OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 The remote allows you to adjust all of the controls mentioned above as well as the bass boost feature, alarm/clock set up, tone/EQ adjustment, and other control functions.

-If you’re a fan of premium quality then the Onkyo CS-265 CD Hi-Fi Mini System is definitely a home stereo system you’ll want to consider.
+If you’re a fan of premium quality then the Onkyo CS-265 CD Hi-Fi Mini System is definitely one of the best home stereo systems on our list.
 Even though the CS-265 is a mini stereo system, it has some serious power and can easily fill most living spaces.
 By having the RCA inputs, you can essentially use the CS-265 as an all-in-one stereo home theater system.

 The bass boost features will work great for movies and games with excellent intelligibility in the mid-range and highs for watching general TV and series too.
 The CS-265 home stereo system is neat and minimal so will look good and take up a minimal footprint in any room.
 At a little under $190, you’re getting a premium stereo system that could double as a stereo home theater system.
 Definitely good value for the money.